-All HOME funds must generally be expended, and all activities completed within three (3) years of DCA's contract start date.
-"Completion" is defined as all construction and rehab activities being complete, all activity funds expended, all final inspections have taken place.
+All HOME funds must be expended, and all activities completed within three (3) years of DCA's contract start date.
+"Completion" is defined as all construction and rehab activities being completed, all activity funds expended, and all final inspections have taken place.

-Additionally for new construction, the Certificate of Occupancy is issued and new developments have been purchased by income eligible homebuyers.
-All home buyer units must have ratified sales contracts within nine (9) months of the issuance of a certificate of occupancy for the unit or the unsold unit must be converted to a HOME-funded rental unit.
+For new construction, a certificate of occupancy must be issued, and the home must be purchased by an income-eligible homebuyer.
+All new homes must have a ratified sales contract within nine (9) months of the issuance of a certificate of occupancy for the unit, or the unsold unit must be converted to a HOME-funded rental unit.